I like to think that I’m an open-minded person who treats people equally. So, I would never call myself a biased person.

 Because humans tend to be unaware of our implicit biases, it may be almost impossible to write a completely unbiased job description.
 Instead, you can rely on word editors, like Textio, to help catch non-inclusive language and suggest alternate words and phrases.

 Textio uses machine intelligence to replace clichés, jargon, and biased phrases with language that is proven to communicate more effectively with your intended audience.
-Over time, it learns how your personnel write and suggests entire paragraphs that align with your company’s voice.
-Plus, it integrates with your existing recruiting software so that you can write, publish, and analyse all from one place.
+Over time, it learns how your employees write and suggests entire paragraphs that align with your company’s voice.
+Plus, it integrates with your existing recruiting software so that you can write, publish, and analyze all from one place.